devsacti/devsacti/README.md

 ## ❗ I'm interested in
-▪️ Application development 👉 Algorithms_Query, JAVA-APP
+▪️ Application development 👉 Algorithms, Query, JAVA-APP

 ## ❗ homework
 1. refactoring java-app and algorithm and query